Last Updated on: by

 - Polarization occurs due to the molecular binding pattern of the molecules that make up the microfilament.
 Also like microtubules, the plus end grows faster than the minus end.

-- Overall, they have a tough, flexible framework which helps the cell in movement.
+- Overall, they have a tough, flexible framework that helps the cell in movement.

 - Microfilaments are typically nucleated at the plasma membrane.
 Therefore, the periphery (edges) of a cell generally contains the highest concentration of microfilaments.